 Mark Rothko (Died 1970 aged 66) – A large mark with bold colours, frothed at the edges

-MARK ROTHKO - A giant mark with frothed edges covers the painting
+Mark Rothko – A giant mark with frothed edges covers the canvas

 A mark (Mark) with a bit of froth and bold colours (Rothko).

-Mark Rothko produces paintings of large rectangles of colour, blurred or 'fuzzy' at the edges.
-They are blocks of colour, devoid of any figures, symbols or form of any kind.
+Mark Rothko produced paintings of large rectangles of colour, blurred or 'fuzzy' at the edges.
+They are blocks of colour, devoid of any figures, symbols or form.

 Rothko wanted people to ask of his work: "What kind of emotion do you think I have painted here?"